5 from 8 votes

 cover photo for stuffed lumaconi pasta

-Stuffed Lumaconi Pasta Recipe with Ricotta and Sausage is a comfort food classic that will have your belly doing the happy dance!
-This recipe combines sweet ricotta cheese with savory delicious Italian sausage (wait, we snuck in a little spinach too).
-The result?
-An authentic Italian dish that will make everyone run to the table.
+Stuffed lumaconi pasta with ricotta and sausage is a comfort food classic that will have you doing the happy dance!
+This recipe combines three cheeses with Italian sausage and spinach.
+This easy, one-hour dinner is an authentic Italian dish that will make everyone run to the table.

 Ingredients